 Synchronicity and Health Reform

-Next week, the National Council for Behavioral Health will host its 2014 Annual Conference, which will be peppered with talk about behavioral health centers of excellence (BHCOE) and Certified Community Behavioral Health Clinics.
+Next week, the National Council for Mental Wellbeing will host its 2014 Annual Conference, which will be peppered with talk about behavioral health centers of excellence (BHCOE) and Certified Community Behavioral Health Clinics.
 During the conference we will introduce an added dimension to BHCOEs – Integrated Behavioral Health Teams (IBHTs).

 Well, actually, I’m introducing the concept with this blog post…